TejaKavallappa/BookShare/README.md

 # BookShare

-[Heroku link][heroku] **NB:** This should be a link to your production site
+[Heroku link][heroku] **NB:**

 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product

 BookSpace/BookShare is a web application inspired by Goodreads, and built using Ruby on Rails and React.js.
+BookShare allows users to lend/borrow books to/from other users.
 BookSpace/BookShare has the following features:

 - [ ] Create new user account
 - [ ] Log in/ Log out, 1 - 2 guest/demo logins